phillord/mathjax-latex/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+Documentation updates only.
+Upgrade for existing users is optional.

 = 1.0 =

 The 1.0 release offers compatibility with MathJax 1.1, and enables use of the CDN for javascript delivery.
 Upgrading is strongly recommended.

 == Copyright ==